 Post offices: 8:00 AM – 5:00 PM and 9:00 AM – 12:00 PM on Saturday.
 This may vary.

 Stores generally open early in the east coast and are open later and later as you go towards the west coast.
-Some stores may be not open until 10:00 AM or even 11:00 AM, but they may remain upon until 6:00 PM or even 8:00 PM.
+Some stores may not open until 10 or 11 a.m., but they often stay open until 6, 8, or even 10 p.m.
 Large shopping malls are open every day until around 9:00 PM with the exception of Sunday when they close at either 6:00 PM or 7:00 PM.

 Convenience stores that sell food and other necessary items may be open 24 hours a day or late into the night.